Skip to content

 Understanding Fund Structures: Diversified vs. Concentrated

 Some funds spread investments across many markets; others concentrate in a single market they know deeply.
-Neither approach is inherently better — diversification reduces exposure to any one market, while concentration allows the sponsor to build local expertise, relationships, and pipeline depth.
-Urban Catalyst's funds take the concentrated approach, focusing exclusively on the downtown San Jose Opportunity Zone and its Silicon Valley fundamentals: proximity to major tech employers, transit-oriented development, and one of the nation's most supply-constrained housing markets.
+Neither approach is inherently better.
+Diversification reduces exposure to any one market.
+Concentration in a single market may allow a sponsor to develop specialized local knowledge, relationships, and pipeline depth — but it also increases exposure to local economic conditions, local regulatory changes, employer concentration, natural disasters, financing conditions, construction costs, and shifts in local supply and demand.
+Urban Catalyst's funds take the concentrated approach, focusing exclusively on the downtown San Jose Opportunity Zone and its Silicon Valley fundamentals: proximity to major tech employers, transit-oriented development, and a housing market where regional analyses such as SV@Home's jobs-housing work have documented long-running supply constraints.
 Fund II, which closed at the end of 2025, holds four projects spanning multifamily (Icon, 330 units; Echo, 315 units; Gifford, 276 units) and hospitality (Keystone, a Marriott TownePlace Suites that opened in April 2025).

 The 2026 Deadline and OZ 2.0

-Investors have until December 31, 2026 to invest eligible capital gains under the original TCJA framework.
+Under the existing rules, eligible gains generally must be recognized before January 1, 2027 and timely invested — generally within 180 days — to qualify.
+For a qualifying investment made on or before December 31, 2026, the deferred gain is generally included no later than December 31, 2026.
 Beginning January 1, 2027, the permanent OZ 2.0 program takes effect: rolling 5-year deferral, a 10% basis step-up at year five (30% for rural funds), new zone designations, and enhanced reporting.

-Urban Catalyst closed Fund II at the end of 2025 and does not have an open fund in 2026, a deliberate decision to align its next fund with the OZ 2.0 framework and new zone designations taking effect in 2027.
-Learn more on our Opportunity Zones 2.0 resource page.
+Urban Catalyst closed Fund II at the end of 2025 and does not have an open fund in 2026.
+Learn more about the new framework on our Opportunity Zones 2.0 resource page.

 Frequently Asked Questions